Proposal: Remote Session CapSet Clients

 launches

 capos-shellwith aTerminalSession.
 It should not become the only way for external programs to call typed services. - WebShellGateway: browser terminal, webapp, and agent UI transport.
 Browser JavaScript must not receive raw capOS caps; the gateway can use the remote session CapSet model server-side and expose terminal frames, view models, command descriptors, or bounded tool requests to the browser.
 This is close to the same mental model as a “web shell”, except the shell is not the required protocol.
 The web UI can present service-specific controls over the same session CapSet, and capOS-side services can adjust the session workspace through UI composition caps.
+A remote CapSet web UI can be built before the full WebShellGateway by omitting terminal delegation, shell-runner policy, and agent execution; it is just another host client of the remote session bundle.

 - Tauri or desktop GUI: the Rust/native backend may hold the remote